sfu-natlang/lensingwikipedia/frontend/README.md

 override.

-Configuration settings expected by the Javascript code should go in a module called 'frontendConfig', so for example it will look for the backend URL at frontendConfig.backendUrl.
+Configuration settings expected by the Javascript code should go in a module called 'FrontendConfig', so for example it will look for the backend URL at FrontendConfig.backendUrl.
+Files added by frontenddomain.mk should create this module, while files added by frontendsettings should modify it.

 Debugging
 =========